Thomas-Walker-Lynch/project-enviroment/README.md

 Unforunately it is hard to give these one word short names because the term ‘project’ appears in two places, and because the term ‘environment’ already has overloaded meaning.
-I see a lot of programmers struggling with the resulting abiguity.
-Hence we will use some two word short names:
+We will resolve this problem by using a couple of two word short names:

 1. system
 2. user